 Crowley states, “The most spectacular single costumes of the carnival are the Fancy Indians, the delight of tourist photographers”.

-References in Arts and Popular Culture:
+References to this in Art and Popular Culture

 Henry, Jeff.
 Under the mas’: resistance and rebellion in the Trinidad masquerade.
 San Juan, Trinidad and Tobago: Lexicon, 2008.
 Print.